 You can head over to Experian, Equifax, and TransUnion to get a free credit score right now!

-How Do I Qualify For An InstallMent Loan?
+How Do I Qualify For An Installment Loan?

+It can vary from lender to lender, but typically, to qualify for an installment loan, you’ll need proof of income, a checking account, an address and phone number, government issued ID showing your age, and a decent credit score.
 Granted, there are installment loans for people with bad credit too.
 You just might have to pay a higher interest rate and shop around to find a lender who provides these loans.
+MaybeLoan connects you with installment loan lenders who work with various credit profiles.

 What Should I Do If I Have Bad Credit?

 If you haven’t gotten your credit score yet, find out what it is.
 You can get a free credit report once a year from the three leading credit reporting agencies: Experian, TransUnion, and Equifax.
 If you find out your credit is bad, start working on increasing it as best as you can.
 This means making your loan payments on time or arranging for a repayment schedule that may help you.
+If you’re needing money, such as an installment loan or payday loan, know that there are lenders that will lend people with bad credit money.
+Start doing your research and see what type of loan you think will work for you in your situation.
+You can do some internet browsing and call around to some banks or credit unions as well.

-How Long Till I KNow If I’m Approved?
+How Long Till I Know If I’m Approved?

-How Does An InstallMent Loan Work?
+How Does An Installment Loan Work?

 When you take out an installment loan, you agree to make monthly payments on that loan until you pay it off.
 For example, let’s say you want to borrow $30,000 for an automobile.
 The lender will check your credit score and based on it, decide on what interest rate to charge you.
 Let’s say the lender says they will lend you that money at 7% interest for 60 months, or five years.
+That means that you’ll pay around $535 each month for 60 months – give or take depending on any other various fees.
+As an installment loan, your monthly payments usually stay the same until the loan is completely paid off.

 When Do I Receive The Money If Approved?